olek/unauthorized/README.md

 # Sticky '401 Unauthorized' response

+Recently it was observed that under a specific set of pre-conditions Apache's HttpClient could be left in a non functional state.
+This project is a simplified reproduction of the problem.

-This is an example illustrating issue with apache http client where if basic authentication is implemented in minimalistic way using CredentialsProvider class, under some conditions client enters a state where it always returns '401 Unauthorized' response to any request to API protected by basic authentication.
+More specifically, if basic authentication is implemented in minimalistic way passing multiple CredentialsProvider instances through same context, socket timeouts may cause client to enter a state where it always returns '401 Unauthorized' response to any request to the same service.

-This example/test/demo is using traditional blocking http client 4.5.13, but identical behavior was observed using asynchronous (non-blocking) apache http client 4.1.4 (not covered by code in this repo).
+This example/test/demo is using traditional blocking http client 4.5.13, but identical behavior was observed using asynchronous (non-blocking) apache http client 4.1.4 (not covered by code in this demo).

+## Desired outcome

+Future versions of apache http client (both blocking and non-blocking) should handle timeouts in such a way that socket timeouts cause only transient errors, without long lasting effects, even if its usage may be considered unconventional.
+If that is not possible, then usage of http client that could lead to this issue should fail fast.

 ## Issue description